OpenOlitor/openolitor-docker-compose/docs/env-server.md

 If you already have a nginx running on your server you can use it, you have to change the port of the nginx docker container to avoid a conflict:
 * Open the file `docker-compose.[ENV].yml`, search the area of the nginx container and change the port from `80:9000` to e.g. `8090:9000`.
    - Please note that the port will be overwritten if you rebuild the configuration with the python script.
 If you don't want this, you have to change the port in the `docker-compose.template.yml` file.
+   - You can use `cert-bot` to get a certificate from let's encrypt.
+Certbot then also completes the config for nginx.

 Here is an example configuration: